offbyone/ideas/content/rst/misanthropy.rst

 The Men Going Their Own Way who `spew abuse at women who dare to have a public opinion on the internet <https://www.huffpost.com/entry/24-tweets-that-sum-up-being-a-woman-on-the-internet-with-an-opinion_n_57360bcfe4b077d4d6f2f26a>`_

-Trans-Exclusionary Radical Feminist who `embrase a chromosomally essentialist definition of "woman" <https://www.nytimes.com/2019/02/07/opinion/terf-trans-women-britain.html>`_
+Trans-Exclusionary Radical Feminist who `embrace a chromosomally essentialist definition of "woman" <https://www.nytimes.com/2019/02/07/opinion/terf-trans-women-britain.html>`_

 These groups all hate so much of humanity.
 Any part that doesn't correspond to their narrow view of it, in fact. *This is misanthropy*.
 Not the shallow anger of a teenager.
 It took me a long time to learn it, but I got there.